signalfx/splunk-otel-java/README.md

 Other JVM-based languages like Scala and Kotlin are also supported, but may not work with all instrumentations.

-> :warning: Specify the agent as the only JVM agent for your application.
-> Specifying multiple agents may result in unexpected behavior.

 To get started, download the JAR for the agent's [latest version](https://github.com/signalfx/splunk-otel-java/releases/latest/download/splunk-otel-javaagent-all.jar) and add its path to your JVM startup options.